rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/Invoke-RscQueryCluster.md

 - There is a single argument of type System.String.
 - Returns ClusterProxyReply.
-### rcvlocations
-List Rubrik Cloud Vault locations of the cluster.

-- There are 6 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - sortOrder - SortOrder: Sorting order for the results.
-    - cdmClusterUUID - System.String: UUID of the Rubrik cluster.
-- Returns RcvLocationBasicInfoConnection.
 ### registrationproductinfo
 Info about the cluster product types the user is entitled to.